+Process management is one of the critical concepts used in operating systems that involves activities related to managing and controlling processes.
+So before looking into process management and how it works, let's start with the definition of a process.
 In simple words, a program in execution is called a process.
-It is an instance of a program that actually runs, i.e., an entity that can be assigned and executed on a processor.
-Two essential process elements are program code and a set of data associated with that code.
+It is an instance of a program that runs, i.e., an entity that can be assigned and executed on a processor.
+There are two essential elements of a process: program code and data associated with that code.

 Process memory is divided into four sections:

-Note: Some systems may have other states besides the ones listed here.
-Explore and think!
+Note: Some operating systems may have other states besides the ones listed here.

-Now our next aim would be to understand CPU Scheduling concept and why we need it.
+Now our aim would be to understand CPU Scheduling concept and why we need it.

 There are two major types of CPU Scheduling:

-Now, we will look at the overview of various scheduling algorithms involved in process management one by one.
-We will cover each algorithm separately in different blogs.
+Now, we will look at the various scheduling algorithms involved in process management one by one.

-It is the most basic CPU scheduling algorithm, where a FIFO queue can be used to manage the scheduling strategy.
+It is the most basic CPU scheduling algorithm, where a FIFO queue is used to manage the scheduling strategy.
 The idea is simple: a process that asks first to get the CPU allocation, get access to the CPU first.

-PCB (Process Control Block) of the process is linked to the tail of the queue as it enters the ready queue.
-As a result, whenever a CPU becomes available, it should be assigned to the process at the front of the queue.
+PCB of the process is linked to the tail of the queue as it enters the ready queue.
+As a result, whenever a CPU becomes available, it is assigned to the process at the front of the queue.
+Some important points:

 Convoy Effect

-In FCFS (First Come, First Serve) type of algorithm, if a process with a large CPU burst time arrives before any small process, then the small process will get blocked by that large process, which is called Convoy Effect.
+In First Come First Serve algorithm, if a process with a large CPU burst time arrives before any small process, then the small process will get blocked by that large process, which is called Convoy Effect.

 It is further categorized into two types: